 Get a Bankruptcy Attorney or Debt Specialist on Your Side!

 If you’ve missed vehicle payments or anticipate your auto loan becoming a financial hardship in the near future, you don’t need to resign yourself to repossession!
-Our bankruptcy and debt specialists at The Law Offices of Joseph G. Pleva will connect you with the advice you need to restructure your loan or fight the unlawful repossession of your vehicle.
+Our bankruptcy debt and wrongful car repossession specialists at the Huntsville-based Law Offices of Joseph G. Pleva will connect you with the advice you need to restructure your loan or fight the unlawful repossession of your vehicle.